 Another alternative for SME's is to use freeware versions of popular commercial software like ManageEngine.
 The main advantages of this approach are obvious - SMEs get the same high quality software that is used by their larger counter-parts.
-These commercial software are also easy to install and use.
-There is also an active user community to turn to when they need help.
-The only disadvantage is that, there are some restrictions on the number of devices you can manage.
+This commercial freeware of ManageEngine is the best free network monitoring software as they are easy to install and use with an active user community to turn to when they need help.
+The only challenge is that, there are some restrictions on the number of devices you can manage.
 However, the good news is, you can start with the freeware versions and later when your network grows you can conveniently upgrade to the affordably priced paid versions.
 ManageEngine offers free versions of the following tools :

 OpManager is a popular network monitoring software used by thousands of IT administrators worldwide.
 Using the Free version of OpManager, you can monitor 10 of your most critical devices like Routers, Servers, switches, Mail-servers, firewalls, printers etc. OpManager actively monitors these critical devices for availability and health and immediately alerts you by email or SMS, when it detects a problem.
 OpManager also generates useful charts and reports to analyze performance of your devices over a period of time.

 ServiceDesk Plus is an integrated IT helpdesk and Asset Management tool.
 Using the free version of SDP, you can run an efficient helpdesk to provide IT support to your end-users and also keep track of accurate hardware and software details of upto 25 workstations.
 A simple email from your end-users requesting help can automatically be converted into a ticket in SDP.
 Download Free Edition>>